MadBomber/prompt_manager/README.md

 ##### Configuration

-Use a `config` block toe establish the configuration for the class.
+Use a `config` block to establish the configuration for the class.

 ```ruby
 PromptManager::Storage::FileSystemAdapter.config do |o|